it-innovation/sam/doc/tutorial.rst

       * `clientA` had called `factory.newInstance` and
       * `factory` had created `TaskA`.

-The red arrow in the diagram corresponds to this problem, and the orange arrows show an example sequence of steps that cause it:
+The red arrow in the diagram corresponds to this problem, and the orange arrows show the calls in the debugger's example:

 .. image:: _images/factory2.png